Self-revision

 the wrong boots not enough sandbags no basement

-only the improvised words of existential detectives
+only improvised words of existential detectives

 wholly present in everything they write